 So Summer is now officially upon us (or sadly perhaps still some months away for those of you who are reading this in a different season) and many of us are thinking about – or already have been on – our first holiday of the season.
-With this in mind (and with holidays of course often being a large drain on your finances) we have put together this guide for in an attempt to help you in your money saving Summer endeavours.
-It’s our hope to provide you with some handy tips and tricks regarding money saving or you can use some of the information below in a larger money saving strategy.
+With this in mind (and with holidays of course often being a large drain on your finances) we have put together this guide for in an attempt to help you in your money-saving Summer endeavours.
+It’s our hope to provide you with some handy tips and tricks regarding money-saving or you can use some of the information below in a larger money-saving strategy.
+We also have money-saving tips for Autumn, too!

 Save Money This Summer – The Wizzcash Top Tips